Kelvinrodz13/rodriguez_119851_project01_HangMan/README.md

 A possible feature to add difficulty is to make it a timed activity.

 This code and reference code is created by Kelvin Rodriguez Puello, from PUPR

+*NEW UPDATE*

+Two new branches were created.
+Branch B only has function and update code while Branch C has a class implementationn of HangMan.

+The game will function with different type of word lenghts allowing for more word diversity and difficulty.